PaimaStudios/paima-engine/documentation/implementing-a-game-state-machine.md

 #### Round Executor

-Each game must implement their own round executor (where the gameplay logic is actually implemented).
+Each game must implement its own round executor (where the gameplay logic is actually implemented).

 The round executor is an object which is initialized by providing: